-A: A so-called advanced hybrid coupling will be used.
+A: A so-called advanced hybrid coupling is applied in the Nordic CCR to model the exchanges from/towards the neighbouring CCRs on the HVDC links.
 A DC link (being a fully controllable active power flow) is an NTC by nature.
-Combining these NTCs with the FB methodology applied for the AC grid is done by means of the advanced hybrid coupling: the converter stations of the DC interconnectors are modelled as ‘virtual’ bidding zones in the FB system (a bidding zone, without order books though), having their own PTDF factors reflecting how the exchange on the DC link is impacting the AC grid elements.
-Or in other words: the flows on the DCs are competing for the scarce capacity on the AC grid, like the exchanges from any of the other bidding zones (SE1, SE2, NO1, FI, and so on).
-The exchanges with Germany and the Baltics are thus competing for the scarce capacity in the Nordic grid like the exchanges within the Nordic synchronous area do.
+Combining these NTCs with the FB methodology applied for the AC grid is done by means of the advanced hybrid coupling: the converter stations of the DC interconnectors are modelled as ‘virtual’ bidding zones in the FB system (a bidding zone, without order books though), having their own PTDFs reflecting how the exchange on the DC link impacts the AC grid elements.

 Q: There are currently no phase shifters in the Nordics.
 If such a device is installed, does it fit in the FB methodology?